 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-This evening, choose from a vast selection of dining opportunities in what is renowned as one of South America's culinary meccas.
+This evening, choose from a vast selection of dining opportunities: Lima is renowned as one of South America's liveliest culinary centres.

 Day 11This morning you'll have the chance to visit Machu Picchu a second time and explore the site before the bulk of visitors arrive, or to relax at the hotel before we return to Cuzco by train.
 This evening, enjoy a farewell dinner with your travelling companions at the end of your unforgettable tour of Peru.